 Now the complete list…

-Here the course and membership site hosting platform that you replace with Thinkific:
+Here the online course and membership site hosting platform that you replace with Thinkific:

 Podia is the first on our list of best Thinkific alternatives.
 And also happens to be our choice pick.

 Where Podia truly excels as a platform is for the entrepreneur who is running a full and diversified business, or plans to someday.

 Podia is a tool for building online courses, but also has capabilities for building a sophisticated membership website for selling digital downloads and products like ebooks, audio files, or videos.